-So You Just Finished Writing Your Book or Screenplay… Now What?
+So You Just Finished Writing Your Manuscript… Now What?

 Congratulations!
-You’ve just written the final word of your manuscript or typed out the much-anticipated “The End” to the one-hundred and thirty-five-page first draft of your screenplay.
+You’ve just written the final word of your manuscript or typed out the much-anticipated “The End” to the one-hundred and nineteen page first draft of your screenplay.

 You’ve certainly earned a night to celebrate with a big bowl of ice cream or fancy dinner out with your significant other, but how long do you let yourself recoup and your work rest before jumping into rewrites?